Rajab Ali (footballer)

-Rajab Ali (born 6 March 1997) is a Pakistani footballer who plays as a midfielder for Khan Research Laboratories and the Pakistan national team.
+Rajab Ali (born 6 March 1997) is a Pakistani footballer who plays as a midfielder.
+He last played for Khan Research Laboratories.
+He has represented the Pakistan national team.
+Ali is also a member of the Pakistan national futsal team, playing with the team at the 2026 SAFF Futsal Championship.

 Early life

 Belonging to the ethnic Hazara community, Rajab was born in Quetta in the Balochistan province of Pakistan.
 At the age of 10, Rajab started to pursue his football aspirations.
 Initially, his family hoped to prioritize his studies, but Ali remained dedicated to football despite the scarcity of resources for the sport.

 Club career

 Early career

-Ali started his football career following an announcement about an under-13 tournament and successfully made it into the Balochistan under-13 football team.
+Ali started his football career following an announcement about an under-13 tournament and made it into the Balochistan under-13 football team.
 He continued his path by also playing for the under-14 and under-15 teams.

 However, when the under-16 championship was scheduled in Mali Bagh in Quetta, Ali's parents expressed concerns about security issues in Balochistan, leading them to hesitate about allowing him to prepare for the championship.
-Despite the opposition from his family, Ali persevered and attended the 10-day training camp.
-His determination bore fruit when he earned a spot in the Balochistan Championship and subsequently journeyed to Lahore Football House.
+Despite the opposition from his family, Ali attended the 10-day training camp, and earned a spot in the Balochistan Championship and subsequently journeyed to Lahore Football House.
+He was associated with Quetta-based Pak Hazara FC.